boopesh07/Polygon-Price-Redis-Sink/README.md

 Operational Notes

-- The service authenticates first, then subscribes:
+- The service authenticates first, then subscribes using wildcard subscriptions:
-  - Real-time host: AM and FMV per configured symbols
+  - Real-time host: AM.* and FMV.* (subscribes to all stock tickers)
-  - Delayed host: T and Q per configured symbols
+  - Delayed host: T.* and Q.* (subscribes to all stock tickers)
+- Wildcard subscriptions eliminate the need for ticker discovery and batching
-- Health logs appear every WS_HEALTH_INTERVAL_SEC.
+- Health logs appear every WS_HEALTH_INTERVAL_SEC and include unique symbol counts and total event counts.
 - With WS_DEBUG=true, outbound/inbound frames (truncated) and `redis_write` events are logged.
 - Maintain a single ECS replica to keep one WS connection per host.